adobe/aem-cif-project-archetype/README.md

 ## Demo Project

 For demo purposes, we generate a sample store-front project for the latest commit on the `master` branch.
+The package includes all required dependencies including the [CIF connector](https://github.com/adobe/commerce-cif-connector).
 You can download it in the [release](https://github.com/adobe/aem-cif-project-archetype/releases/tag/latest) section and directly install it on your AEM instance.

 The store-front requires an AEM dispatcher with forwarding rules specific to your Magento setup.
 Please follow the steps as described in the dispatcher [documentation](https://github.com/adobe/aem-core-cif-components/tree/master/dispatcher).